 The history of tzatziki

-The word “tzatziki” comes from Persia meaning herb mixture.
-Its preparation goes back to ancient times and it’s a popular side-dish in the Middle East, Greece, and the Balkans.
-Greek Tzatziki is sometimes made with purslane which is a common weed you often find growing wild in your garden.
-Traditionally it’s made with sheep or goat yogurt and mixed with mint, cilantro, parsley, ground coriander, or purslane.
+The word “tzatziki” originally came from Persia and means herb mixture.
+Its preparation goes back to ancient times in the Middle East, Greece, and the Balkans.
+Greek Tzatziki is sometimes made with purslane which is a common weed you can find growing wild in your garden.

-In the Middle East, it’s often referred to as cicik, jajeek, or ashedoogh and is mixed with Aleppo pepper, paprika, sumac, or mind.
-Often scallions, red pepper, or shredded radish are added.
-Some versions include ground walnuts or hazelnuts.
+It’s often referred to as cicik, jajeek, or ashedoogh in Middle Eastern cuisine and is sometimes mixed with Aleppo pepper, paprika, or sumac.
+Scallions, chopped red pepper, or shredded radish can also be added.
+Some versions are mixed with ground walnuts or hazelnuts.

-Serve tzatziki with pita bread, salted tomatoes, cucumbers, grilled eggplant, zucchini, or kabab meats.
+Serve tzatziki with pita bread, salted tomatoes, cucumbers, grilled eggplant, and zucchini, in gyros or on Kabobs.

 What’s your favorite dip?
 Please leave a comment below.